Dragoon-Lab/LaitsV3/tests/README.md

 #Setup on OSX
 There are additional steps to setting this up on OSX.
 For starters, OSX to come with a -pre version of node.
 One of the modules used by the synchronize module only works on stable versions of node.
 You'll need to install a node version manager such as [n](https://github.com/tj/n).
-To install n, run: npm install -g n
+To install n, run:

+  npm install -g n

 Once installed find the latest version of the even numbered release of node (e.g. 0.10.33) and install it.

+	n 0.10.33

 Then run the makefile.

 #Test Script List
 * shakedown.js - Test script of unit tests for dtestlib; run this to ensure everything is working before running other test files.
 (Also provides an example of how to write a test script.)